cartesi/docs/cartesi-rollups/tutorials/machine-learning.md

 ## Understanding the dApp

-- ML Model Generation: The dApp generates a logistic regression model using sci-kit-learn, NumPy, and pandas
+- ML Model Generation: The dApp generates a logistic regression model using sci-kit-learn, NumPy, and pandas.

 - m2cgen Transpilation: The dApp uses the m2cgen (Model to Code Generator) library to transpile the ML model into pure Python code without external dependencies.
 This translation simplifies the execution process, particularly in the Cartesi Machine environment.